Emotion To Any Guitar Lick

-Although these double stop licks sound cool, there are several problems guitarists run into when applying them into their playing:
+Although these blues guitar double stop licks sound cool, there are several problems guitarists run into when applying them into their playing:

-1. The standard shapes such as the ones above have been used thousands of times in countless lead guitar solos (so if you play them too often, you only end up sounding like every other blues guitar player).
+1. The standard shapes such as the ones above have been used in countless lead guitar solos (so playing them too often sounds just like every blues guitar player).

-2. Most guitarists think that ‘playing double stops’ equals playing one of the shapes above and never think about other ways this concept might be applied in blues.
-As you will see in a moment, there are A LOT of options for using double stops creatively in your guitar playing.
+2. Most guitarists think that ‘playing a blues guitar double stop’ equals playing one of the shapes above and never think about other ways this concept might be applied in blues.
+There are A LOT of options for using a blues guitar double stop creatively in your guitar playing.

-Now that you’ve seen and heard the demonstration of the double stop ideas in the video above, here is a detailed explanation of the elements that make these guitar licks sound so mean and aggressive:
+Now that you’ve seen and heard the demonstration of the blues guitar double stop ideas in the video above, here is a detailed explanation of the elements that make these blues guitar licks sound so mean and aggressive:

-Killer Blues Guitar Double Stops Element #1: Using different notes
+Killer Blues Guitar Double Stop Element #1: Using different notes

-The conventional blues guitar double stops (demonstrated at the start of the article) are basically an ornament of the same note.
+The conventional blues guitar double stop (demonstrated at the start of the article) is basically an ornament of the same note.
 A much cooler way to play double stops is to use different notes from the scale, like this for example:

 First you bend one of the notes on the G string and then play a different note on either the 2nd string or the 1st string, creating a double stop.
 Playing ‘different’ notes together helps to build more tension and make your double stops more aggressive.